-- (a) have and disclose45 an anti-bribery and corruption policy; and - (b) ensure that the board is informed of any material breaches of that policy.
+- (a) have and disclose an anti-bribery and corruption policy; and - (b) ensure that the board or a committee of the board is informed of any material breaches of that policy.

-Giving bribes or other improper payments or benefits to public officials is not only a serious criminal offence, it can do major damage to a listed entity's social licence to operate.
+Giving bribes or other improper payments or benefits to public officials is a serious criminal offence and can damage a listed entity's reputation and standing in the community.